 I'm married to Chip and we've had the blessed honor of teaching, mentoring, weeping over and rejoicing with the growing people of churches in Orange County, California, Grass Valley, California and Denver, Colorado.
 We're a pretty good match.
 Love that.
 Along the way I bore three boy children and I home schooled them for eleven years.

 And then suddenly, very suddenly, I stopped doing all of those things and began writing, mentoring and teaching students I didn't birth.
-I teaching graduate students about formation, do theological research for pastors and authors, I ghostwrite a bit and I think a lot about summer.
+I teach graduate students about formation, do theological research for pastors and authors, I ghostwrite a bit and I think a lot about summer.
 Welcome to my common life.